maikerumine/aftermath/README.txt

--- Nuclear Holocaust created by maikerumine and Aiden Garvin -- Minetest 0.4.13 game: "Nuclear Holocaust"
+-- Aftermath created by maikerumine and Aiden Garvin -- Minetest 0.4.13 game: "Aftermath"
--- namespace: nuclear_holocaust
+-- namespace: aftermath
 -- (c) 2015 by: maikerumine and Aiden Garvin
 -- https://github.com/maikerumine
 -- LGPLv2.1  (SEE BOTTOM)